07-arpita/Online-Message-Chatting-System/README.md

 dist/
 ```

-⚠️ Never upload your real MongoDB credentials or other secret information to GitHub.
+⚠️ Never upload your actual MongoDB connection string, passwords, API keys, or other private credentials to GitHub.

 ---